 Earth Haven Farm is rooted in traditional native culture and we attend a number of Aboriginal and First Nations events throughout the year.
 The following products are hand crafted by Kathryn Aunger.
 Note, that products may not appear exactly as shown and some products will have to be custom made for your order.
-These products are sold at our farmers markets and local craft fairs throughout the year.
-Check out our Calendar to see where we will be.

 Native Hand Drums